0ladybelle/Currency-Converter/README.md

 #### PostMVP

-- Result of comparison of rates
+- Result of comparison list/table of rates
-- Append images for a better UX display
+- Append image for a better UX display

 ## Project Schedule